-Love it or hate it, thanks to Kate and Pippa hosiery is now a hot topic in fashion.
-Both girls are known for their love of sheer tights, which has led to debates across the world – some people are totally against hosiery, believing it’s old fashioned and ages the wearer, while others (me included!) love it and are pleased the Middleton sisters have brought them back into the forefront of fashion!
+Love it or hate it, thanks to Kate and Pippa tights are now a hot topic in fashion.
+Both girls are known for their love of sheer hosiery, which has led to debates across the world – some people are totally against tights, believing they’re old fashioned and ages the wearer, while others (me included!) love it and are pleased the Middleton sisters have brought them back into the forefront of fashion!

 Images: Kate during her tour of Canada, where she regularly wore tights under her dresses.

 The brand of tights Kate wears:

 It’s well documented online that Kate wears John Lewis ‘Barely There ‘non-slip tights (we’ve seen the gell cushion on a picture of Kate’s feet and they look identical to the John Lewis tights – click here to see the image for yourself) which cost £5 a pair (not cheap for tights, but certainly won’t break the bank either.)
 This, however isn’t confirmed – but I have brought them myself and can recommend them, they’re great.

 I purchased a pair of these last year for a special occasion and they’re so thin that they snagged the first time I pulled them on.
 Luckily for me, they were still wearable for that one day (a bit of nail varnish did the trick!)
 If I choose to buy them again, I will get them one size up (I think I must have been in denial about my sizing at the time of purchase!) and be much more careful.

 The tone of the tights, coupled with my nude shoes and pencil dress made me felt every inch the princess!
 Especially because I have long, dark curly hair.
 I totally channelled my inner Kate!
 If you want to buy these, be REALLY careful putting them on and don’t be afraid to get a size up!
 Click here to view these tights in more detail.

 Debenhams launch their own range: